-The previous section showed fractions of EPEs that can be attributed to Rossby wave breaking, intense moisture transport, and their combined occurrence.
-To provide a measure of the importance of the individual and combined synoptic-scale processes for the formation of EPEs, we compute the odds of observing a match of an EPE with a PV and/or IVT structure and compare these odds to the "matching-odds" expected under the assumption of independence between EPEs and these PV and/or IVT structures (see section 2.5).
-Figure 7 presents the resulting odds ratios of EPEs that match with these structures for the four described categories where their linkage is statistically significant.
+The previous section presented fractions of EPEs that can be attributed to Rossby wave breaking, intense moisture transport, and their combined occurrence.
+To provide a measure of the importance of the individual and combined synoptic-scale

-Odds ratios of EPEs linked to the two individual and combined synoptic-scale processes highlight identical regions where EPE fractions attributed to these categories are highest.
+- 540 relative to the "matching-odds" expected under the assumption of independence between EPEs and these PV and/or IVT structures (see section 2.5).
+Figure 7 presents the resulting odds ratios of EPEs that match with these structures for the four described categories where their linkage is statistically significant. - Odds ratios of EPEs linked to the two individual and combined synoptic-scale processes highlight identical regions where 545 EPE fractions attributed to these categories are highest.
 Therefore, we refrain from a detailed analysis and focus on the overall emerging patterns.
-Rossby wave breaking is positively associated (odds ratios > 1) with EPEs over several subtropical regions and the poles, equatorward and poleward of the storm track, respectively (Fig. 7a).
+Rossby wave breaking is positively associated (odds ratios > 1) with EPEs over several subtropical regions and the poles, equatorward and poleward of the midlatitude storm tracks, respectively (Fig. 7a).
 In contrast, EPEs are negatively associated (odds ratios < 1) with Rossby wave breaking over the midlatitude storm track regions and few low-latitude regions where (extra)tropical cyclones dominate the EPE formation.
-Intense moisture transport is positively associated with EPEs across the globe, especially in many coastal regions where atmospheric rivers and tropical cyclones frequently lead to EPEs.
-Combined Rossby wave breaking and intense moisture transport is highly associated with EPEs over a large part of the globe, in particular in the aforementioned (semi)arid subtropical regions where tropical-extratropical interactions govern (extreme) precipitation generation as well as over Greenland and Antarctica (Fig. 7c).
-Odds ratios of combined Rossby wave breaking and intense moisture transport that also allows a remote PV influence show a very similar spatial distribution, with higher odds ratio values over several extratropical west coasts where atmospheric rivers frequently make landfall (Fig. 7d).
+Intense moisture transport 550 is positively associated with EPEs across the globe, especially in many coastal regions where atmospheric rivers and tropical cyclones frequently lead to EPEs.
+Combined Rossby wave breaking and intense moisture transport is highly associated with EPEs over a large part of the globe, in particular in the aforementioned (semi)arid subtropical regions where tropicalextratropical interactions govern (extreme) precipitation generation as well as over Greenland and Antarctica (Fig. 7c).
+Odds - ratios of combined Rossby wave breaking and intense moisture transport that also allows a remote PV influence show a very 555 similar spatial distribution, with higher odds ratio values over several extratropical west coasts where atmospheric rivers frequently make landfall (Fig. 7d). - A general finding that emerges from Figure 7 is that odds ratios of EPEs linked to IVT structures are much higher, about a factor 10, than those linked to PV streamers (Figs. 7a,b).
+A plausible interpretation of this result is that intense moisture 560 transport is more tightly linked to EPEs, and hence conceivably also a better predictor for EPEs, than Rossby wave breaking.

-factor 1 transport This not and base 565 of these ratios, 1

-A general finding that emerges from Figure 7 is that odds ratios of EPEs linked to IVT structures are much higher, about a factor 10, than those linked to PV streamers (Figs. 7a,b).
-A plausible interpretation of this result is that intense moisture transport is more tightly linked to EPEs, and hence conceivably also a better predictor for EPEs, than Rossby wave breaking.
 This notion has to be interpreted with caution as PV structures are typically much larger than IVT structures (e.g., see Fig. 4) and basic synoptic reasoning suggests that not in all parts of PV structures increased odds of EPEs are to be expected.
 Both of these aspects may be partly responsible for higher matching fractions in the Monte Carlo samples, and thus lower odds ratios, for PV structures compared to IVT structures.
 Thus, the higher importance of IVT structures for EPEs than PV structures may in part be a consequence of the way we define these structures.
-An alternative PV streamer definition, for example, identifying only their downstream flank, might yield different results.
+An alternative PV streamer definition, for example, identifying only their downstream flank, might yield different results. - 565